 International Business Class

-Access any member airline Business Class lounge.
+Access any Star Alliance member airline Business Class lounge.
 No guest passes are available for this class.

-What are the benefits of flying with Star Alliance partner airlines?
+What are the benefits of flying with Star Alliance member airlines?

 Ability to earn and redeem points across airlines